zillow/quantile-forest/docs/user_guide.rst

 Fitting and Predicting
 ----------------------

 Quantile forests can be fit and used to predict like standard scikit-learn estimators.
 In this package, the quantile forests extend standard scikit-learn forest regressors and inherent their model parameters, in addition to offering additional parameters related to quantile regression.
-We'll discuss the many of the important model parameters below.
+We'll discuss many of the important model parameters below.

 Fitting a Model
 ~~~~~~~~~~~~~~~